AuReMe/esmecata/README.md

 `esmecata workflow_uniprot` has the same output files except that the outputs of the annotation step corresponds to the output of `esmecata annotation_uniprot`.

 ### EsMeCaTa precomputed

+The output of `esmecata precomputed` is similar to the output of `esmecata workflow` but with fewer results as the database does not ocntain all the files created by esmecata:

 ````
 output_folder